FAQ

 Please fill in this form, including the url of the page where you spotted the issue:

-How is using the Open Ownership Register different than searching the UK’s Persons of Significant Control Register?
+How is using the Open Ownership Register different than searching the UK’s People with significant control (PSC) Register?

 First, when a company declares another company as beneficial owner (Companies House refers to those as RLEs or ‘Relevant Legal Entities’), on the PSC Register you cannot find out who the ultimate owners are without performing a separate search on the RLE itself.
 Whereas on the Open Ownership Register, you get the full ownership chain straight off in a single view, from the target company, through the RLE, all the way to ultimate beneficial owners.